goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 - ``src/myproject/welcome/`` -- A sample application.

-- ``templates/`` -- Buildout specific templates used by "collective.recipe.template"

-- ``templates/zope_conf.in`` -- Zope conf template, modify this file
-  for any change in zope.conf

 - ``var/`` -- A place holder directory for storing all database files, log files etc.